Office of Student Conduct and Community Standards

-The mission of the Office of Student Conduct is to assist students in making positive decisions and being responsible citizens in the Quinnipiac and surrounding communities.
+The mission of the Office of Student Conduct and Community Standards is to assist students in making positive decisions and to encourage responsible citizenship in the Quinnipiac and surrounding community.
 Using the Student Code of Conduct as a foundation for community standards, the office offers resources and education to students, staff and parents.

 - advises and assists parties involved in conduct proceedings